-Year 1 Year 2 Year 3 CHOICE Students have the CHOICE to decide on their major and rafter the first year.
-Year 1 Students study the CORE elements of their major and may choose a minor.
+Year 1 CHOICE Students have the CHOICE to decide on their major after the first year.
+Students fave the first year.
+Students study the CORE elements of their major and may choose a minor.
 Year 1-3 CONSTRUCTOR Track teaches multidisciplinary skills, competences and methods and is integrated across all three years of study.